Eric-Dally/Database-Manipulation-for-School-District-Analysis/README.md

 #Overview

 After learning that 9th graders from Thomas Highschool cheated on their math and reading tests, we updated the code so that the metrics reflect accurate results.

+##Results

-##Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+Using bulleted lists and images of DataFrames as support, address the following questions.

 <img width="1003" alt="Original School Summary" src="https://user-images.githubusercontent.com/82424250/119278740-d5e28400-bbec-11eb-9776-367383bc1c2a.png">